 Each SDI input stream has the capacity to carry 16 mono legs of audio and these are configured as though 8 AES stereo pairs.
+This makes for a total of 32 AES pairs (64 mono legs).

 Whilst the incoming digital audio may often be synchronous with the console reference, sample rate converters are always in the signal path to ensure digital sync is never an issue.